RepeatGitHub/RepeatsTransmutation/README.md

 # RepeatsTransmutation
-A collection of the recipe files used in my (upcoming) datapack, Repeat's Transmutation
+A collection of the recipe files used in my (upcoming) datapack, Repeat's Transmutation.